-Ethnic Cooking Course Name: Course Number: 1215 Duration: 1 Term Grade: 10-12 https://youtu.be/GyYQd7lv-hg Foods/Nutrition Course, Introduction to FCS Prerequisites: Note: Students are charged \$15 per term for consumable supplies.
-Offered in 2019-2020; Not Offered in 2020-2021
+Course Name:Ethnic CookingCourse Number:1215Duration:1 TermGrade:10-12 https://youtu.be/GyYQd7lv-hgPrerequisites:Foods/Nutrition Course, Introduction to FCSNote:Students are charged \$15 per term for consumable supplies.
+Not Offered in 2020-2021; Offered in 2021-2022

 Students will study the foods from around the world and become more familiar with their culture by studying the people, the geography/climate of the country; and family customs/beliefs.
 They will learn new cooking techniques as they make foods common to the region.
 Students will engage in lab activities two times per week.